matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 # Muri: The Root Cause of Overburden

 [Part 1](lean-muda.md) of this series was about recognising waste (_Muda_) and [Part 2](lean-mura.md) was about how uneven flow (_Mura_) creates that waste.
 This final part is about the force that gives rise to both.
 The Japanese term _Muri_ (無理) roughly translates to "overburden" or "unreasonable load".
 In the original Toyota Production System, Muri was physical: asking a worker to lift a box that was too heavy.
-In modern software delivery, it is the invisible pressure we put on our two most critical assets: our people and our systems.
+In modern software delivery, it is the invisible pressure we put on the two load-bearing parts of any technology organisation: the people who change the system and the system they are forced to change.

-It’s not dramatic, it’s not loud and it doesn’t announce itself with outages.
+It's not dramatic, it's not loud and it doesn't announce itself with outages.
 Muri accumulates slowly and becomes the norm.
-And because of that, it’s the most dangerous of the three.
+And because of that, it's the most dangerous of the three.

 <!-- more -->

-There’s a well-known paper called [Boiling Frogs](https://github.com/gchq/BoilingFrogs/blob/9e4ecaf6617ac306c6c4c6bcc875bbeab6a1a9ca/GCHQ_Boiling_Frogs.pdf) by GCHQ that describes how organisations degrade not through a single catastrophic mistake, but through a gradual series of tiny concessions.
+There's a well-known paper called [Boiling Frogs](https://github.com/gchq/BoilingFrogs/blob/9e4ecaf6617ac306c6c4c6bcc875bbeab6a1a9ca/GCHQ_Boiling_Frogs.pdf) by GCHQ that describes how organisations degrade not through a single catastrophic mistake, but through a gradual series of tiny concessions.
 A workaround here, an exception there, a deadline accepted "just this once".
 The water warms, degree by degree, and no one jumps out.
 They acclimatise, they adapt and they cope.

 Then one day, the system is brittle, the team is exhausted, and delivery feels like wading through treacle, but no one can quite explain how it happened.
 This is how Muri works.

 ## Overload on People

 Software is not manufacturing.
 Our raw materials are ideas held in human working memory.
-In knowledge work, burden manifests as cognitive and emotional overload, which we politely call "burnout," as if it were an individual failing, not an organisational design choice.
+In knowledge work, burden manifests as cognitive and emotional overload, which we often describe as "burnout", as though it were an personal failing rather than an outcome.

 ### Cognitive Load